-Home health care clients in the Cedar Rapids area know that Above and Beyond Home Health Care has access to some exceptional therapists that can provide professional services for all sorts of health conditions.
+Home health care patients in the Cedar Rapids area know that Above and Beyond Home Health Care has access to some exceptional therapists that can provide professional services for all sorts of health conditions.

-While all of these skilled and talented individuals are able to aid clients in all sorts of ways, we want to give a proud nod to the massage therapists and physical therapists this month for their commitment to quality care.
+While all of these skilled and talented individuals are able to aid patients in all sorts of ways, we want to give a proud nod to the massage therapists and physical therapists this month for their commitment to quality care.

 Joining us in our recognition are two groups that promote both occupations: the American Massage Therapy Association, and the American Physical Therapy Association.